a7a7-7/salmOS/README.md

 # salmOS
 Light and Fast Operating System

+1. download source code zip
+2. make "build" directory in source code
-1.run "make" in your command prompt
+3. run "make" in your command prompt
-2.run "run.bat" in your command prompt (in Windows)
+4. run "run.bat" in your command prompt (in Windows)

 Licensed under Generel Public License.
 See LISENCE for details